 Generally, most credits will be accepted.
 However, those in excess of 10 years old will be evaluated by your major department chairperson and academic dean for their applicability toward meeting current degree requirements.

 Yes.
 To be eligible for honors recognition at graduation, you must have attempted and earned at least 45 semester hours of credit at Edinboro University and have earned a cumulative grade point average of at least 3.4 (4.0 scale) for all credits graded on the A through F scale earned at Edinboro University.

 No!
 However, you must complete 30 of the last 60 semester hours in courses scheduled by the University for a baccalaureate degree or an associate degree.
 In addition, students must take at least 50% of credits required for the major from a State System University.

-Yes, University credit may be granted for work completed in formal service schools and training programs on the basis of the recommendations of the American Council on Education as published in the “Guide to the Evaluation of Experience in the Armed Forces.”
-Presentation of documentation certifying honorable discharge (the member four copy of the DD214) will result in the award of three credits in health and physical education.
+Yes, University credit may be granted for work completed in formal service schools and training programs on the basis of the recommendations of the American Council on Education as indicated on the Joint Services Transcript (JST) or Community College of the Air Force (CCAF) transcript.